View and download a PDF version here

 Leadership in 2021 will be about making sense of what is emerging and what is not yet obvious, to create connections and observe patterns in the intelligence available.
 This can also mean discovering polarities, alternative views and challenging assumptions.
 The leadership teams of 2021 will work through probabilities and possibilities without bias and assumption.

-I coach CEOs and executive teams to design decision making processes for when there is conflict, challenge or simply alternative views to consider.
+I coach CEOs and executive teams to design decision-making processes for when there is conflict, challenge or simply alternative views to consider.
 A key part of this is co-designing clear accountabilities and expectations of each other as the team works through delivery.

-Taking the time to set these clear expectations and agreed ways of working ensures effective collaboration and allows collective intelligence, collective experience and collective strengths to come to the fore.
+Taking the time to set these clear expectations and agreed ways of working ensures effective collaboration and allows collective leadership, intelligence, collective experience and collective strengths to come to the fore.

 This is also a powerful way to drive accountability and performance in a collaborative environment where multiple people are needed to work on solutions and outcomes.
 For example where there are significant challenges at hand and intelligence/experience sits across multiple functions, teams and individuals.

 Another great outcome of this approach is building greater levels of comfort with challenge and conflict among individuals and the team as a whole.
-This is essential, as challenge and conflict are the birthplace of transformation.
+This is essential, as challenge and conflict are the birthplaces of transformation.

 In my work coaching executive teams, I encourage leaders to hold the space for new thinking and intelligence to emerge, without a sense of threat or need for control – but rather a sense of curiosity and inquisitiveness.
 Rushing to have an answer – or the answer – limits leaders’ ability to find emergent options and possibilities.